manyducksco/borf/examples/README.md

-# Woof Examples
+# Borf Examples

-Run this project with `woof start` to see examples.
+Run this project with `npm start` to see examples.